sif-baldr/sifchainjs-docs/docs/01 Getting Started.md

 <p>&nbsp;</p>

-This guide will walk through the basic setup required to create a basic application using **Sifchain.js**.
+This guide will walk through the basic setup required to create a basic application using **SifchainJS**.

-## What is Sifchain.js
+## What is SifchainJS
-Sifchain.js is a group of Javascript packages that allow developers to interact with Sifchain's network and also other chains within the Cosmos ecosystem via the Inter Blockchain Communication (IBC) protocol.
+SifchainJS is a group of Javascript packages that allow developers to interact with Sifchain's network and also other chains within the Cosmos ecosystem via the Inter Blockchain Communication (IBC) protocol.
 It doesn’t stop there as it also allows for exporting and importing tokens to and from Ethereum via our Peggy bridge.

 What we did was to mimic the structure of CosmosJs so as to not reinvent the wheel as some of the packages are dependent on CosmosJs.
-The packages that make up Sifchain.js include:
+The packages that make up SifchainJS include:
 - **stargate**: Cosmjs stargate client
 - **eth-sdk**: Peggy client
 - **cosmos-connect**: Cosmos wallet connector